-For warranty reasons, when changing the fieldbus, you are prompted to notify our service department by email about the change.
+For warranty reasons, when changing the fieldbus, you are prompted to notify our service department of the change with an email to replace@stoeber.de.
 The information relevant for this can be transferred directly from DriveControlSuite to your email program.